What are the invoice requirements for autonomos?

 There are strict invoice requirements that are set by the tax department.
 This is advice on how to format an invoice.

-By January 1 2026 a legislated system called VeriFactu will be mandatory for all companies.
-From 1 July 2026 all autónomos will also have to comply.
+By January 1 2027 a legislated system called VeriFactu will be mandatory for all companies.
+From 1 July 2027 all autónomos will also have to comply.
 You can read more about it in this VeriFactu article.
+It was originally going obligatory after July 1 2026 but unsurprisingly, there are delays.

 For now, if you’re self-employed in Spain, your invoice needs to meet certain legal requirements.
 Here’s what you must include: